-Maestro Robert Moody begins the concert with music inspired by Cervantes’ Don Quixote.
-An orchestral medley from Broadway’s adaptation matched with Richard Strauss’s tone poem (cellist Zuill Bailey) vividly depicts the knight errant’s would-be heroic tale.
-Following intermission, the Festival Orchestra performs masterworks showcasing traditional Spanish dances—Ravel’s scintillating Rhapsodie Espagnol and excerpts from de Falla’s exhilarating Three-Cornered Hat.
+Maestro Robert Moody begins and ends the concert with music inspired by Cervantes’ Don Quixote.
+An orchestra medley from Broadway’s Man of La Mancha starts the program, while Richard Strauss’s tone poem (cellist Zuill Bailey) concludes the journey of the knight errant’s would-be heroic tale.
+In between, the Festival Orchestra performs masterworks showcasing traditional Spanish dances—Ravel’s scintillating Rhapsodie Espagnol and excerpts from Manuel de Falla’s exhilarating Three-Cornered Hat.

 LEIGH/HAYMAN arr.: Music from Man of La Mancha